Oscillon formation from preheating in asymmetric inflationary potentials: Lattice results

 where, in the numerator, the $3d$ energy distribution is integrated for points where the density contrast exceeds two.
 Since the $3d$ data are over a $256^3$ grid, a straightforward volume integral can prove to be computationally taxing.
 However, the integrals can be solved very efficiently using a straightforward Monte Carlo integration implementation.
 With Monte Carlo integration, the integrand

 can be converted to

 where $\mathcal{V}$ is the volume of the lattice and the sum is over a uniform sampling of points in the lattice.
 Evaluating the integrals for the two parameters, we summarize the results for $f_\text{osc}$ in Fig. (\ref{fig:f_osc}).
 They indeed demonstrate that there is very little nonlinear structure formation before the onset of backreaction, at which point $f_\text{osc}$ abruptly shoots up to $60\%$.
 After this initial rise, the fraction decays to a constant value such that $f_\text{osc}\gtrsim 40\%$ for both parameters.
 The difference between the values of $f_\text{osc}$ can be explained by the choice of the threshold for the density contrast since the way the overdensities cluster may be different in the two parameters.
 Moreover, we can study the $2d$ overdensity plots for another possible answer.
 In Fig. (\ref{fig:3dplots_1}) and (\ref{fig:3dplots_2}), we observe that, although the hotspots are similar in distribution, the ones for $\alpha=10^{-4}$ feature more prominent peaks at certain locations compared to $\alpha=10^{-5}$.
 Although not conclusive why there should be different oscillon fractions arising from these two parameters, these provide two possible explanations upon examination of the results.
+Furthermore, it is possible that the increased abundance of oscillons observed in Fig. (\ref{fig:f_osc}), as the efficiency of oscillon production is lowered due to backreaction effects, might be related to the inadequate UV resolution of our simulations.
+This is also indicated by the fact that there is a kink-like feature at late times (around $\tilde{k}\simeq 6$) in the power-spectra of field fluctuations, as can be seen in Fig.~(\ref{fig:power_spectra}).
+We are keen on carrying out a detailed investigation into these issues in a future project.